kapawlak/temp_lab_host/Courses/6/CL/lab1.md

 5. When the incident beam is normal to the surface are you able to observe the same phenomenon?
 :::

-## Reflection Experiment 1: Plane Mirrors
+## Reflection Experiment: Plane Mirrors

 :::Materials (Corkboard|Pins---At least two yellow pins and one non-yellow pin|Plane Mirror|Paper|Ruler)
 :::